 SELECT 3 IN (1, 3, NULL, 4);

-The following MySQL in operator query finds the Customers whose Income is either 80000 or 90000
+The following query finds the Customers whose Income is either 80000 or 90000

 For better understanding, Let me show you one more example.
 The following query returns the Customers whose Income is either 50000, 80000, or 90000

 This time, we are using the String data.
-The following In operator query find the Customers whose Qualification in either Bachelors or Masters Degree.
+The following query finds the Customers whose Qualifications is either Bachelor’s or Masters’s Degrees.

-You can also use Order By clause along with In operator.
-This query returns Customers whose Qualification in either Bachelors, Masters Degree, or Education.
-Next, Order By clause sorts the result based on the Income in ascending order.
+You can also use the Order By clause along with this one.
+This query returns Customers whose Qualifications in either Bachelors, Masters Degree, or Education.
+Next, the Order By clause sorts the result based on the Income in ascending order.